elasticio/api-docs/source/includes/_credentials.md

 }
 ```

-This endpoint retrieves one of a credential available for the user
+This resource allows you to retrieve a credential by its identifier.
+If the credential with given ID does not belong to the current user an error is returned.

 ### HTTP Request